barrucadu/lookwhattheshoggothdraggedin.com/posts/first-impressions-troika.markdown

 carpet so deep?) and slightly uncomfortable (that carpet *must* be gross).

-There's also a wealth of [glo:troika] scenarios on itch.io, for example the recent [Great Troika!
+There's also a wealth of Troika scenarios on itch.io, for example the recent [Great Troika!
 Pocket Sphere Jam!][], so even if the rulebook hadn't come with an example scenario I'd have been able to make do.

-The only thing I felt was missing were some guidelines for converting content, particularly monster statblocks, from other [glo:osr] games, which tend to be based on [glo:dnd].
+The only thing I felt was missing were some guidelines for converting content, particularly monster statblocks, from other [abbr:osr] games, which tend to be based on [abbr:dnd].
 Perhaps that's a bit unfair of me.
-For instance, I wouldn't expect a fantasy game based on the [glo:coc] system to come with [glo:dnd] conversion instructions.
-But [glo:troika] *is* often lumped into the general [glo:osr] sphere.
+For instance, I wouldn't expect a fantasy game based on the Call of Cthulhu system to come with [abbr:dnd] conversion instructions.
+But Troika *is* often lumped into the general [abbr:osr] sphere.
 I ended up making up some rules which worked for the particular scenario I ran.